fosslk/stars/README.md

 The dashboard to display the stars earned by clubs collaborated with FOSSLK.

+Read `About.md` for more information about this program.

 ## Getting Started

 ### How to run locally